 Then there’s the financial cost of dark data.
 Whether you store your data in the cloud or on your company’s in-house server unit, it cost money to maintain these systems.
 This includes the cost of keeping the data-storage units powered on, and the expense of making needed repairs when the drives fail.
 Getting a better grip on managing your data will help minimize this expense.
 Gartner explains, “organizations that fail to optimize the way they manage and retain their data will be forced to deal with constant increases in storage costs.”

 Shining Light on Dark Data

-One tedious solution to the increasing accumulation of all this dark data is to go through everything and delete what's not needed.
-While this isn't an impossible feat, it would certainly be a pain to pull off.
+One tedious solution to the increasing accumulation of all this dark data is to go through everything and delete what’s not needed.
+While this isn’t an impossible feat, it would certainly be a pain to pull off.
 Before undergoing such a large data chore, you will first want to count the costs of the project.
-Symmetric Engineering Group can help you plan for such a major data-management project.
+Symmetric IT Group can help you plan for such a major data-management project.